RinkiyaKeDad/crdcli/README.md

 ```

-3. Edit the values in the `results.json` file.
-Run the following command in the project directory to generate your policy report resource yaml file.
+3. Run the following command in the project directory to generate your policy report resource yaml file.

 ```
 go run main.go produce